LostInZoom/cartagen/docs/manual/lines.rst

 Smoothing
 ~~~~~~~~~

-For now, only one algorithm is available for line smoothing:
+For now, only one algorithm is available for line smoothing, the

-- :func:`Gaussian smoothing <cartagen.gaussian_smoothing>`
+:func:`Gaussian smoothing <cartagen.gaussian_smoothing>` :footcite:p:`babaud:1986` :footcite:p:`plazanet:1996`
+but this method is very powerful and can be tweaked ti best suit your needs.

 .. plot:: code/manual/lines_smoothing.py